EvgeneKiiski/MParser/README.md

 # MParser

-MParser is simple parser have monadic structure.
+MParser is simple parser has monadic structure.

 ## Getting MParser